atesgoral/ates.dev/src/posts/2025-01-12-accurate-benchmarking/index.md

 ### Sanity check

-Let's use each of `benchmarkTotal` and `benchmarkSingle` 100 times over 10 million iterations of `Math.atan2()` over random numbers and compare results:
+Let's use both `benchmarkTotal` and `benchmarkSingle` 100 times over 10 million iterations of `Math.atan2()` with random numbers and compare the
+results:

 ```js
 // The subject